-Patty Walton and Mary Wallace have combined their extensive clinical experiences to develop a step-by-step approach that combines indirect and direct therapies and integrates fluency shaping with stuttering modification.
+Patty Walton and Chelsea Blanchard have combined their extensive clinical experiences to develop a step-by-step approach that combines indirect and direct therapies and integrates fluency shaping with stuttering modification.

 Our treatment philosophy has evolved over many years, from what once was relatively indirect to what is now a well-defined, direct approach.
 As specialists in the area of stuttering, it has not been uncommon for us to see children with resistive stuttering behaviors or children who have had previous speech therapy without success.